Vivian Leigh and Hattie McDaniel in ‘Gone With The Wind’

 To even be told “no” is now perceived as a gross violation of one’s self-defined and self-proclaimed “rights.”

-Violate my rights, as I define them of course, and you automatically get the raised clenched fist (the universal sign of resistance), followed by a coordinated social media blitz complete with a custom hashtag calling for a boycott of your place of employment, with the ultimate goal of costing you your job and livelihood so that you and your privileged family experience the pain of “my” 400-plus years of struggle (even though I may be only 24 years old.)
+Violate my rights, as I define them of course, and you automatically get the raised clenched fist (the universal sign of resistance), followed by a coordinated social media blitz complete with a custom hashtag calling for a boycott of your place of employment, with the ultimate goal of costing you your job and livelihood so that you and your “privileged” family can experience the pain of “my” 400-plus years of struggle (even though I wasn’t alive 400 years ago.)

-Our culture is such that to be denied or refused anything at all is tantamount to being involved in “The Struggle”.
+Our culture is such that simply to be denied or refused anything one wants is tantamount to being associated with “The Struggle”.

-In case you’re unfamiliar, The Struggle is a term commonly used to refer to the every day socio-economic challenges of black Americans, particularly as it concerns “inequities” that exist relative to housing, employment, and educational opportunities as compared to whites (because, as we all know, every white person in America owns their own home, earns a six-figure income, and sends their children to private school.)
+In case you’re unfamiliar, The Struggle is a universal term that is commonly used to refer to the every day socio-economic challenges of black Americans, particularly as it concerns perceived “inequities” that may or may not exist relative to housing, employment, and educational opportunities as compared with whites (because, as we all know, every white person in America owns their own home, earns a six-figure income, and sends their children to private school.)